FORMBOT/Voron-2.4/Build Notes/README.md

 Skip these pages.
 Put the AB belts to the MGN12 Carriage with some tape, they dont have to be tight.

 ## P. 143 v2.4 manual:
-X Carriage: After finishing the AB-Belts Routing, switch to the tap Manual.
-Optotap is used as the sensor. https://github.com/VoronDesign/Voron-Tap/tree/main/Manual
+X Carriage: After finishing the AB-Belts Routing, switch to the [TAP Manual](https://github.com/VoronDesign/Voron-Tap/tree/main/Manual).
+Optotap is used as the sensor.
 Be sure to take a look into the R8_errata.md document, it Highlights some important changes from the Manual and install the X Endstop switch.

 ## P. 33 Tap Manual:
-After you have installed Tap successfully and have the AB belts fixed in the tap carriage, switch to page 146 of the Voron 2.4 manual or to https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual
+After you have installed Tap successfully and have the AB belts fixed in the tap carriage, switch to page 146 of the Voron 2.4 manual or to the [Stealthburner manual](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual).
 We will come back to install the Toolhead later.

 ## P. 13 Stealthburner manual: